-If your career goals do not require a full master's degree, you may be interested in completing a certificate in Analytical Methods Development, Analytical Spectroscopy, or Chromatography.
+If your career goals do not require a full master's degree, you may be interested in completing a certificate in Analytical Methods Development, Analytical Spectroscopy, Chromatography, or Regulatory Science.
 The courses in these certificate programs are all graduate level courses belonging to the analytical chemistry professional science master's degree curriculum.
+Visit our frequently asked questions to view program requirements, when you can start, and program duration.

 Diep Nguyen, Ph.D. - Industry Professor